roy-mwavita0/roy-mwavita0/README.md

-# 👨‍💻 Roy Lennic Mwavita – M&E | Data Analyst
+# 👨‍💻 Roy Mwavita – M&E | Data Analyst

 I’m a results-driven Data Analyst with over 2 years of experience managing and visualizing data in donor-funded health and humanitarian programs (USAID, PEPFAR).
 Adept in cleaning and structuring complex datasets, automating reports, and developing interactive dashboards using Excel, Power BI, R Markdown and R Shiny.
 Proven ability to manage monthly and quarterly KPI reporting, create storytelling dashboards, and maintain data systems to support strategic decision-making.
 Passionate about using data to improve immunization coverage and public health impact in crisis contexts.